Češinovo-Obleševo Municipality: Geography

-The municipality borders Municipality of Kočani and Municipality of Zrnovci to the east and Municipality of Probištip and Municipality of Karbinci to the west.
+The municipality borders the Municipality of Kočani and Municipality of Zrnovci to the east and the Municipality of Probištip and the Municipality of Karbinci to the west.

 History

-By the 2003 territorial division of Macedonia, Češinovo Municipality was attached to Obleševo Municipality, forming the new municipality named Češinovo-Obleševo.
+By the 2003 territorial division of Macedonia, the Češinovo Municipality was attached to the Obleševo Municipality, forming the new municipality named Češinovo-Obleševo.

 Demographics

 According to the 2002 Macedonian census, there are 7,490 people in the Municipality of Češinovo-Obleševo.
+According to the 2021 North Macedonia census, this municipality has 5,471 inhabitants.
 Ethnic groups in the municipality: